ubuntu-robotics/design/articles/ros2_nodl.md

 #### setup.py

-In the case of setup.py, the above must be done manually alongside the placement of the package's marker in the ament index.
+In the case of setup.py, placement of the NoDL file and marker in the index must be done manually alongside the placement of the package's marker in the ament index.
-You can re-use the same empty marker file placed in the package index.
+One can re-use the same empty marker file placed in the package index.
 An example `data_files` argument to `setuptools.setup()` follows:

 ```python